Sole water boasts lots of health benefits, and may even help to heal adrenal fatigue. Read all about the benefits and how to make sole water below.

 - Take 1 teaspoon in the morning on an empty stomach (you may need to work your way up to this) in a glass of water.

-I personally now take a tablespoon in the morning, and often taken another tablespoon once or twice more in the day if/when I think about it.
-I never had any die-off (a reaction to detoxing too quickly) from drinking sole water, but you may, so should start slowly and work your way up to the dose that feels right.
+You can work your way up to a tablespoon in the morning, and can even take another tablespoon once or twice more in the day if you feel the need it.
+You should always start slowly and work your way up to the dose that feels right.